c-chua/qwen-VL/README.md

 ## Usage

 1. Ensure you have all the necessary dependencies installed.
+   `pip install -r requirements.txt`
-2. Run the script to process the images.
+3. Run the script to process the images.

 ## Input